hlship/dialog-tool/README.md

 ```
 {:output-format :z8
  :name "monty-haul"
- :story-sources ["src/monty-haul.dg"]
+ :story-sources ["src/*.dg"]
- :debug-sources ["/usr/local/share/dialog-if/stddebug.dg"]
+ :debug-sources ["debug/*.dg"
+                 /usr/local/share/dialog-if/stddebug.dg"]
- :library-sources ["/usr/local/share/dialog-if/stdlib.dg"]}
+ :library-sources ["lib/*.dg"
+                   "/usr/local/share/dialog-if/stdlib.dg"]}
 ```

-`dgt` uses three sets of sources; the `:debug-sources` are only used when running the game interactively in `dgdebug`.
+`dgt` uses three sets of sources.
+For each, you may specify any number of inidividual files, or _glob matches_.
+You should be careful with glob matches, as Dialog can be sensitive to the order in which source files are loaded.

+* :story-sources story specific files
+* :debug-sources used by the `debug` and `build --test` commands
+* :library-sources additional libraries, including the standard library

+You may omit :debug-sources or :library-sources; the default `stddebug.dg` and `stdlib.dg` will be supplied.

 You may specify a numeric `:seed` value, used to initialize the random number generator.

 When `:seed` is omitted when running tests, a default seed value, based on a hash of the path to the test input script, is supplied.

 ## Write / Run / Test Loop